 The camera is now 12MP (like the camera on the iPad Pro) - the other iPads still only offer an 8MP camera.
 The front facing FaceTime/Selfie camera is also better than that of the standard iPad - 7MP, rather than 1.2MP.
 If you are likley to be video calling home this will be a real benefit.

 There is no Home button, but rather than use Face ID it unlocks with a tap on the Power button thanks to a Touch ID being relocated there.

 Another key difference relates to the screen on the iPad Air and the screen on the iPad.
 The iPad Air offers True Tone and an anti-reflective coating, while the iPad doesn't.
 That's a great feature if you're likely to be using your iPad in different lighting conditions, such as outside in the sunshine, or in a dingy library.

 The iPad Air does have a more expensive sibling, the iPad Pro, which gives you a more powerful machine, but we prefer the Air for a number of reasons.
-The cash difference is significant, even after the 2020 iPad Pros arrived boasting lower prices or higher storage allocations than their 2018 equivalents.
+Summed up: the iPad Air offers many of the features of the Pro for less money.

 We highly recommend the iPad Air for students.

 iPad Pro 11in (2021): The Best High-Power Option

 Maybe you have no money concerns (or you've just got your hands on your loan and are feeling flush) should you consider the more expensive, and more powerful, iPad Pro?

 Sure, if you have the money to spend, the iPad Pro is a great choice.
 It starts at £749/$749 for the entry-level 11in model, but there's also a 12.9in model that starts at £999/$999 and goes all the way to £1,999/$1,999 for 2TB storage (if you have particularly generous parents!)